assassas77/fieldeocr/README.md

 todo

 # Contributing
-There is two part in this project :
+There is 4 part in this project :
 - Post-proofreading help is a small project.
 It is used after proofreading a page to make small corrections.
   - Checking newlines and ```<br/>``` presence
 - Current post-ocr processing consists of :